 OK, bottom line, what does it cost?

-Probably a lot less than you think!
-The Rotary Youth Exchange Program is considered to be the most cost effective exchange available – on average a Rotary Exchange is less than half the price of other commercial providers.
+The Rotary Youth Exchange Program is considered to be the most cost effective exchange available – on average a Rotary Exchange is less than half the price of many other commercial providers.
+Where there are providers with similar costs, we encourage you to cross-check the level of support that is provided.
+For example, our long-term exchange includes 2 x two night orientation camps before the student departs, all orientation camps in the host country when the student arrives, and a two-night orientation camp on their return!

 Why are our exchanges cheaper than most other exchanges?
-Because Rotarians are all volunteers, so there are no salaries or commissions paid to the hard-working, passionate people who administer this program, and there are no (or only small) payments made to host families.
+Because Rotarians are all volunteers, so there are no salaries or commissions paid to the hard-working, passionate people who administer this program, and there are no payments made to host families.

-It does cost money, though, to make the arrangements, present the orientations, provide student materials and supplies, etc. And, of course, there’s airfare, insurance, and other travel expenses.
+It does cost money, though, to market the program, make the arrangements, present the orientations, provide student materials and supplies.
+And, of course, there’s airfares, insurance, and other travel expenses.

-Rotary exchange students spending a year abroad are provided with a small monthly allowance from their host Rotary club, usually around US$100/AUD$150.
+Rotary exchange students spending a year abroad are also provided with a monthly allowance from their host Rotary club, usually around AUD$100-$150 per month (a total of $1,200 – $1,800 per year).
 If you want or need spending money beyond that, it is up to you and your parents to provide it.

 Keep in mind that whilst you are living at home in Australia, it does cost money.
 Think of this cost being offset by you living in a host country.